shinorimax/Acterra/README.md

 - Solar ROI modeling based on PV Watts data

 ## Files / Folders
-- `app2.py` is the main python script containing the dashoboard components
+- `app2.py` is the main python script containing dashoboard components
 - `make_zip.py` is a script used to generate a json file mapping zipcodes to available plans
-- `data` folder contains all the data used in this project. `plan_details` is where you update electricity rate information (price, power mix, etc).
+- `data` folder contains all the data used in this project. `plan_details.csv` is where you update electricity rate information (price, power mix, etc). `zip_to_energy_plans.json` maps zipcode to available rates.

 ## Getting Started